 Terry Ryan (Photo:Jim Crikket/Knuckleballs)

-I mean, not only did Ryan go sign a couple of guys that were clearly in demand elsewhere, but the organization obviously looked beyond just wins, losses and ERA in determining who to target.
+I mean, not only did Ryan go sign a couple of guys who were clearly in demand elsewhere, but the organization obviously looked beyond just wins, losses and ERA in determining whom to target.
 That’s just not normal for this front office.

 I suppose, if you were inclined to take the comments made by the Twins ownership and front office management at face value, none of this should surprise us.
 I think owner Jim Pohlad, team president Dave St. Peter and GM Terry Ryan have all pretty consistently told any reporter inclined to ask that they were not happy with recent results on the field and they understood that the roster had to be improved.

 But after three consecutive 95+ loss seasons, they’d have sounded pretty out of touch with reality to say anything else.
-They all said pretty similar stuff a year ago and, probably, a year before that.
+They all said pretty similar stuff a year ago.

 So, again you ask yourself, why has the approach apparently changed so dramatically this offseason?